In Saskatchewan, 33% of adults struggle daily with literacy.

 Requirements for our prospective volunteers:

-In addition to training, READ Saskatoon screens all prospective volunteers thoroughly and reserves the right to refuse and/or to reassign volunteers to best meet the needs of our learners and the agency.
-A minimum commitment of six (6) months is requested.
+In addition to training, Foundations screens all prospective volunteers thoroughly and reserves the right to refuse and/or to reassign volunteers to best meet the needs of our learners and the agency.

-We ask that all prospective volunteers provide READ Saskatoon with the following:
+We ask that all prospective volunteers provide Foundations with the following:

 1. Attend an orientation prior to applying.
 Visit the events page to register for the next orientation date.

 2. The volunteer application form provides us with your current contact information, references and areas of greatest interest.
-Download the form, fill it out, and bring it to the READ Saskatoon office along with your Criminal Security Check.
+There are two ways to complete the form: download the form here, fill it out, and bring it to the Foundations office, or click here to complete the form online.

 3. Criminal Security Check with Vulnerable Sector Search: In order for your application process to be complete, we will need an original of your results.

-4. Read and agree to READ Saskatoon policies and procedures.
+4. Read and agree to Foundations policies and procedures.

 – Code of Ethics